blocktransfer/reg-publications/examinations/response-8/README.md

 We onyl  had so muh past technology to deal with The flaws of central  closed instuttiional registration.[^paperowrk-crisis] As society  forced costs down  through  infrastrucutre innovation, we unntentionaly centralized legal registers into a single electronc record, akin to a select compoerx service vendor.[^mom-fidl] But today Wall Street sells a product trivially replced by  distriubtedlrdgers for free.

 NASA paid th e xorbitatnt rate because there weren't modern decentralized open0sourced  solutions  putting everyone on the same playing field, just as most investors  hadnd untold billions into plumbing enabled by indirect beneficial ownership.
-In reflectig on CISO reference materials and observation of managed cyber platforms'  growht,[^awscollege] I've concluded the most efficent  systems allows the flexability of decen talized  open  implementaions  with imrpovements  returned to the shared project l.[^agpl-setns]
+In reflectig on CISO reference materials and observation of managed cyber platforms'  growht,[^awscollege] I've concluded the most efficent  systems allows the flexability of decen talized  open  implementaions  with imrpovements  returned to the shared project l.[^agpl-setns] I want to bring this decentralized  self-custod y  ethos  from  indepndent code ownership into the market with a DEX.

-Just  as wee caan now run shared secuirrtyy tools,
-- poorr central cyber

-But in a system  of direct excchange with  self-custody wallets,  markets

-Dece tra;lyized  cybersecurt tiy  "b;llokchcian strenght"

-based on BTc as world's largest bug bnouinmty

-err also the Chives private chain sentiment href from

-- deny adn request prop

 [^paperowrk-crisis]: _See_ study  commintcated from the  Commission  to Congress  two  years before DTC's formation, examinging ddecades-long  sturcutral changes  to teh capital markets, _available at_ https://www.sechistorical.org/collection/papers/1970/1971_0310_SECInstitutionalInvestor_01.pdf.
 Extensive staff research  form Chapter I to II find insitutional ownership soared as concentrated custodians "ncreased their share of total stock outstanding from less than 7 percent to approximately 19 percent" in  the lead-ip to the Paperwork Crisis.
 This coincides with Commission  requests for the dominant exchasnge relinquishing mandated trading fees at 9, bringing  free-market cost  to  block trades for the first  time  since the brokers' 1972 oligopoly agreement.
 Do we have enough mass-market participants again?